Transferring into a Moorlands College programme from another institution

 - with the Registry Department, regarding their visa status where relevant.

 If the student decides to transfer to another institution, they should apply to the new institution in accordance with its admissions and credit transfer procedures.
-In such a case, Moorlands follows its Enrolment and Registration Policy relating to student-initiated withdrawal.
+In such a case, Moorlands follows its Academic Framework 8: Enrolment and Registration relating to student-initiated withdrawal.
 This normally includes conducting an exit interview.
-The College’s Registry Department supports the exiting student by providing relevant transcripts of grades and programme specifications that may be required by the institution applied to.
+The College’s Registry Department supports the exiting student by providing relevant transcripts of performance and programme specifications that may be required by the institution applied to.